memphis242/.github/pull_request_template.md

 - [ ] Ensure the package version changed appropriately according to semantic versioning.
 - [ ] The `CHANGELOG.md` has been updated
 - [ ] The `README.md` has been updated if applicable
-- [ ] All compiler, linker, and static analysis warnings have been resolved / supressed-if-justified
+- [ ] All compiler, linker, and static analysis warnings have been resolved / suppressed-if-justified
 - [ ] The MISRA C 2023 coding _directives_ have been followed (static analysis can enforce rules but not directives)